-Alpha-1 antitrypsin (AAT) deficiency is a condition in which the body does not make enough of a protein that protects the lungs and liver from damage.
-The condition can lead to emphysema and liver disease.
+Alpha-1 antitrypsin (AAT) deficiency is a condition in which the body does not make enough of AAT, a protein that protects the lungs and liver from damage.
+The condition can lead to COPD and liver disease (cirrhosis).

-Alpha-1 antitrypsin (AAT) is a type of protein called a protease inhibitor.
+AAT is a type of protein called a protease inhibitor.
 AAT is made in the liver and it works to protect the lungs and liver.

 AAT deficiency means there is not enough of this protein in the body.
 It is caused by a genetic defect.
 The condition is most common among Europeans and North Americans of European descent.

 Adults with severe AAT deficiency will develop emphysema, sometimes before 40 years of age.
 Smoking can increase the risk for emphysema and make it occur earlier.

 A physical examination may reveal a barrel-shaped chest, wheezing, or decreased breath sounds.
 The following tests may also help with diagnosis:

 Your health care provider may suspect you of having this condition if you develop: